santacodes/gptlean/README.md

 There is a python file to suggest tactics and proofs for your theorems using LeanDojo.
 Additional tactics can be trained in that model using pytorch.

-## QUantum Computational Complexity Classes
+## Quantum Computational Complexity Classes

 To learn more about [Quantum Computational Classes](https://arxiv.org/abs/0804.3401), refer this research paper by John Watrous.